Skip to content Skip to footer navigation

 Con: Carbonation increases the acidity of water

-Is it just as healthy to drink sparkling water than standard H20?
+Is it just as healthy to drink sparkling water as standard H20?

-In terms of hydration, experts say they're created equal, but sparkling water contains carbon dioxide, which is more acidic in our mouths, and acidic drinks can be corrosive to your teeth enamel.
+In terms of hydration, experts say they're created equal, but sparkling water contains carbon dioxide which is more acidic, and acidic drinks can be corrosive to your teeth enamel.

 While plain (or 'normal') water with no added flavour or bubbles is overall the best drink option for your body and your teeth, carbonated water is still a better option than fruit juice or other fizzy drinks that are sweetened.

-Just enjoy your sparkling water in moderation and, as extra precaution if you're concerned, drink alongside a meal (as the act of eating produces saliva that can help neutralise acids), or drink it with a reusable straw to minimise contact with your teeth.
+Just enjoy your sparkling water in moderation and, as an extra precaution if you're concerned, drink it alongside a meal – eating produces saliva that can help neutralise acids.
+Or drink it with a reusable straw to minimise contact with your teeth.

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.